ppy/osu-wiki/news/2024/2024-05-04-5-digit-world-cup-2024-concludes.md

 Having collaborated with a few artists at this point for original songs in your maps, how would you describe your experience this time mapping the [Finals tiebreaker *Beyond Reality*](https://osu.ppy.sh/beatmapsets/2163553#osu/4562997)?

 > Compared to my other original song maps, the highlight for this occasion was how closely I was able to work with the song artist themselves.
-Working closely with [Naikou](https://osu.ppy.sh/users/29139453) during the various stages of creating this map was wonderful.
+Working closely with ::Naikou::{ user-id=29139453 } during the various stages of creating this map was wonderful.
 >
 > They provided so much for the map ranging from: different mp3 encodings to fit ranking criteria, the map's timing, the background, and even the song's sheet music to help us mappers in case we were confused about any rhythm.
 Being able to cycle feedback with the artist, both about the song and about the map, was an awesome experience and I believe it helped increase the quality of the final product significantly.
 >